cabalmail/cabal-infra/docs/setup.md

 # Reprovisioning

 You can rerun the provisioning steps any time.
 If you have not changed anything in the code or in the variables, the operation should be safe.
-At worst, it will update the AMI on which the machines run, resulting in new machines being launched, but no mail will be lost, with the rare exception of mail that had been queued for redelivery following a transitory error.
+If either of the above Terraform workspaces fail to provision, running them again may be sufficient.

 Theoretically, it should also be safe to change any of the variables except the AWS region.
 As long as the new values are sensible, Terraform should reestablish the infrastructure with the new parameters, and your mail should still be there.
 But we do not guarantee this, and we strongly recommend that you [perform backups](./operations.md) first.